• Menu

 Visiting the Circus Maximus

-The Cirus Maximus has unfortunately not stood the test of time as valiantly as the Colosseum, the Roman Forum or the Palatine Hill.
+Unfortunately, the Circus Maximus hasn’t stood the test of time as valiantly as the Colosseum, the Roman Forum, or the Palatine Hill.

-All that remains of the mythical Roman stadium is a vast grassy expanse dotted with a few remains of bleachers.
-But the shape of the track is still perfectly discernible and allows visitors to imagine the immensity of the stadium during Antiquity.
+Today, only a vast grassy area remains, dotted with a few remnants of the stands.
+But the shape of the track is still perfectly discernible, allowing visitors to imagine the enormity of the stadium during antiquity.

-While it may not be one of the top attractions in Rome, the Circus Maximus is well worth a visit if you’re staying long enough in the Italian capital.
+While it might not be as essential as some of the better-preserved ancient sites, Captain Ulysses believes the Circus Maximus is worth a look if your schedule in the Italian capital allows!

 Circus Maximus - Rome

-The old hippodrome is located on the Via del Circo Massimo, a short walk from the Palatine Hill and the Bocca della Verità.
+The ancient racetrack is located on Via del Circo Massimo, just steps from Palatine Hill and the Bocca della Verità.

 The nearest metro station is Circo Massimo (line B).